gitwebdeploy/latent-browser/src/components/core/TreeRenderer/README.md

 One of the most common error is the LLM trying to use a component from one namespace (eg. a PDF text block) in a completely different scope (eg. a WebGL scene).

-In that case we try to find a equivalent in the correct scope
+In that case we try to find an equivalent in the correct scope.
+Note: there are solutions to prevent this (eg. generate each tree node individually, with a limited scope in the prompt, to not tell the LLM about incompatible nodes), but there are a bit tricky to implement, it will take some time.

 ### LLM using an unknown node id

-In that cas what we do is that we look for the closest component.
+In that case what we do is that we look for the closest component.
 If we are withing a constrained scope, this search will be within the parent scope.